Andre01001110/Warp-firmware/README.md

-# Introduction
+# Baseline firmware for the [Warp](https://github.com/physical-computation/Warp-hardware) family of hardware platforms
-This branch contains code that runs on the FRDM-KL03Z platform.
-It also requires that you have an OLED breakout board using the SSD1331 Driver Chip attached.
-The purpose of this code is to read the acceleration from the built-in accelerometer and then visualise this on the OLED with a meter.
-This is particularly useful for applications where the numerical value of the acceleration is not helpful.
+This is the firmware for the [Warp hardware](https://github.com/physical-computation/Warp-hardware) and its publicly available and unpublished derivatives.
+This firmware also runs on the Freescale/NXP FRDM KL03 evaluation board which we use for teaching at the University of Cambridge.
+When running on platforms other than Warp, only the sensors available in the corresponding hardware platform are accessible.

 **Prerequisites:** You need an arm cross-compiler such as `arm-none-eabi-gcc` installed as well as a working `cmake` (installed, e.g., via `apt-get` on Linux or via [MacPorts](https://www.macports.org) on macOS).
 On Ubuntu, the package you need is `gcc-arm-none-eabi`.
 You will also need an installed copy of the SEGGER [JLink commander](https://www.segger.com/downloads/jlink/), `JlinkExe`, which is available for Linux, macOS, and Windows (here are direct links for downloading it for [macOS](https://www.segger.com/downloads/jlink/JLink_MacOSX.pkg), and [Linux tgz 64-bit](https://www.segger.com/downloads/jlink/JLink_Linux_x86_64.tgz)).